-Recently, a design client and I were brainstorming ways to dress up her large island.
-The challenge with decorating kitchen islands is appropriately scaling the items, and putting something on them that doesn’t take up too much space, or that has to be constantly moved to use the island top.
+Recently a client and I were brainstorming ways to dress up her large island.
+The challenge with decorating a kitchen island and putting something on them that doesn’t take up too much space, or that has to be constantly moved to use the island top.
 We decided a fun hot cocoa bar on a kitchen island in the middle would be a great way to fill the area with something cute and functional.
 I mean, who doesn’t love jars full of chocolate and marshmallows?
+And who doesn’t love a up of hot cocoa on a cold winter day?

 (This post contains affiliate links)